The University of North Carolina at Chapel Hill

 - Each university business unit that maintains its own information technology services must ensure that its IT support personnel are familiar with and manage the unit’s IT resources in compliance with all of the University’s information security policies, as they may be amended from time to time.
 See http://its.unc.edu/about-its/university-it-policies/.

 - Each university business unit that stores sensitive information or that operates mission critical systems must perform monthly vulnerability scans in accordance with the Vulnerability Management Policy.

-- Costs associated with the remediation of severe incidents involving the compromise of sensitive data or mission critical systems are the financial responsibility of the University business unit determined to bear primary responsibility for the security of the data or system that was breached.
+- Costs associated with the remediation of severe incidents involving the compromise of sensitive information or mission critical systems are the financial responsibility of the University business unit determined to bear primary responsibility for the security of the information or system that was breached.

 What IT Personnel must know:

 In addition to all of the above, IT personnel, regardless of the business unit, to which they are assigned, must also know: